top of page

 It is not the mountain we conquer, but ourselves

-We teach to the Aotearoa New Zealand Curriculum and are a state funded full primary school with children ranging in age from 5 to 13 years of age.
-We are also a member of Te Kāhui Ako ō te Manahuna.
+As a state-funded primary school, we follow the Aotearoa New Zealand Curriculum and are a member of Te Kāhui Ako ō te Manahuna.

 Home: What's Happening